desertkun/brainout/Readme.md

 * `main`, which is built on every master commit
 * `test`, which is built on every pull request.
 A new pull request wipes out the previous one, as it is intended to verify the correctness of the pull request.
+* `dev`, which is build on every `dev_*` branch commit.
+Contributors with collaboration permissions could push there directly and skip PR requirements to check things quickly.

 The clients of those builds are deployed on Dropbox, to get invited there, please join the Dev Support telegram channel below and ask for invite link.